ThiagoBalbo16/Data-Science-Courses/README.md

 ### 01 - Introduction to the Tidyverse

-Introduction to data manipulation and data visualization with programming language R, learning to manipulate data by filtering, sorting and summarizing a real dataset of historical country data to answer exploratory questions.
-Also, it is an introduction to produce informative line plots, bar plots, histograms, boxplots, and others graphics.
+<div align="justify">Introduction to data manipulation and data visualization with programming language R, learning to manipulate data by filtering,
+sorting and summarizing a real dataset of historical country data to answer exploratory questions.
+Also, it is an introduction to produce informative line plots, bar plots, histograms, boxplots, and others graphics.</div>

 #### Chapters

-- Data Wrangling
+1. Data Wrangling
-- Data visualization
+2. Data visualization
-- Grouping and summarizing
+3. Grouping and summarizing
-- Types of visualizations
+4. Types of visualizations

 #### Packages

 - dplyr
 - ggplot2
 - gapminder

+### 02 - Data Manipulation with dplyr

+Introduction to data manipulation with the package dplyr, learning to select, group, filter, mutate, summarize, transmute and other functions to manipulate databases.
+Lastly, this course uses the 2015 US census data and a US baby names dataset from 1880 to 2017.

+### Chapter

+1. Transforming data with dplyr
+2. Aggregating data
+3. Selecting and transforming data
+4. Case Study: The babynames Dataset

+### Packages

+- babynames
+- dplyr
+- ggplot2
+- readr

 ##